professionalsoftwarebuilder/InventoryManagement/README.rst

 ----------------

 Please pay attention:
   This is a partially updated version of:
   Code4PuertoRico/django-inventory
   Which seems to have been abondoned.

-The project has been made to startup under django 3.2.15 but has been "resuscitated" with different tweaks.
+  The project has been "resuscitated" with different tweaks under django 3.2.15.

 Free Open Source Inventory and Fixed Assets Control System